sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

 show_tile: true
 ---

-Recently, I tried my hand at algorithmic trading in energy storage systems.
-This post documents my journey of applying foundational data science skills, previously explored only in academic settings, to a practical, real-world scenario.
+This post documents my experience applying data science to algorithmic trading in energy storage systems.

-The task goal is simple; to develop an algorithm for an energy storage system that estimates the cycle costs required to achieve a specific average daily cycle count while not breaching the maximum daily number of cycles.
-To break the idea further down, the algorithm should identify strategic opportunities to purchase energy during periods of low market prices and sell it back to the grid at peak price times by dynamically analyzing energy market data, thereby maximizing profit within the predetermined cycle and storage limitations.
-The algorithm should account for a list of things, namely:
+The goal is to develop an algorithm that maximizes profit by strategically buying energy during low market prices and selling at peak times.
+It must estimate cycle costs while adhering to the following constraints:

 <ol>
-    <li>The nominal power of the storage at 2 MW</li>
+    <li>Nominal power: 2 MW</li>
-    <li>The usable capacity of the storage at 4 MWh</li>
+    <li>Usable capacity: 4 MWh</li>
-    <li>The efficiency of the energy storage at 90%</li>
+    <li>Storage efficiency: 90%</li>
-    <li>The target average cycles per 24-hour time horizon is 1.5 cycles</li>
+    <li>Target average cycles per 24-hour horizon: 1.5</li>
-    <li>The maximum number of cycles per 24-hour time horizon is 2.5 cycles</li>
+    <li>Maximum cycles per 24-hour horizon: 2.5</li>
 </ol>

-The [theoretical background of the project is available of my GitHub](https://github.com/sherifscript/EnergyStorageIntradayTrading/blob/main/Energy%20Markets%20Challenge.pdf) and explains each of the basic constraints and the dynamics of energy storage systems.
+The [theoretical background is available of my GitHub](https://github.com/sherifscript/EnergyStorageIntradayTrading/blob/main/Energy%20Markets%20Challenge.pdf) and explains each of the basic constraints and the dynamics of energy storage systems.

 With that out of the way, let's get to it!

 <h3>Solution</h3>
-First things first!
+First things first, importing the necessary libraries:
 <pre><code class="language-python"># Importing necessary libraries for this project

 import numpy as np